-In accordance with Government Auditing Standards, we have also issued our report dated May 20, 2011 on our consideration of the Fund's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated May 25, 2012 on our consideration of the Fund's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audits.

-Our audit was conducted for the purpose of forming opinions on the component unit financial statements taken as a whole.
-The supplemental schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the component unit financial statements.
-This information has been subjected to the auditing procedures applied in our audit of the component unit financial statements mentioned above and, in our opinion, is fairly stated in all material respects in relation to the component unit financial statements taken as a whole on the basis of accounting described in Note 1 to the financial statements.
+Our audit was conducted for the purpose of forming opinions on the component unit financial statements that collectively comprise the Prosecutor's financial statements as a whole.
+The information included in the supplementary schedules listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
+The supplementary schedules listed in the table of contents are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole on the basis of accounting described in Note 1 to the financial statements.